The Cantor Riemannium: The Cauchy transform of a singular measures and its Borel monodromy.

 \section{The Cauchy transform of a singular measures and its Borel monodromy.}

-We define now a new measure $\nu$ on $K$ that is singular with respect to $\mu$.
+We define now a new measure $\nu$ on $K$ that is singular with respect to the equilibrium measure $\mu$.
 By construction $\nu$ is an atomic measure, but we could easily modify the construction to get a non-atomic measure.
 Let $(\lambda_n)_{n\geq 0}$ be a sequence of positive reals $\lambda_n>0$ decreasing fast to $0$, $\lambda_n\to 0$.
 We assume that

 We consider the probability measure

 where $(x_{k,l})_l$ are the end-points of order $k\geq 0$ defining the Cantor set $K$.

 \begin{proposition} We assume that the sequence $(\lambda_k)_{k\geq 0}$ decreases fast enough so that for some constant $\kappa >3$